apache/trafficserver/doc/admin-guide/monitoring/statistics/core/http-connection.en.rst

    This metric tracks the number of server connections currently in the server session sharing pools.
 The server session sharing is controlled by settings :ts:cv:`proxy.config.http.server_session_sharing.pool` and :ts:cv:`proxy.config.http.server_session_sharing.match`.

+.. ts:stat:: global proxy.process.http.dead_server.no_requests integer
+   :type: counter

+   Tracks the number of client requests that did not have a request sent to the origin server because the origin server was marked dead.

 HTTP/2
 ------